sriramsa/mysettings/README.md

 # mysettings
-My private settings files for vim, tmux et al. Move on.
+My private settings files for vim, tmux et al.
+Nothing to see here move on.